Characterizing the Structure of Online Conversations Across Reddit: Data

-Next, we randomly sampled a full year's worth of data (entire 2018) from these 500 subreddits.\footnote{We will add the full list of the 500 subreddits into Appendix upon acceptance of the paper.} We sampled from this fixed time-window to control for time effects as some subreddits are significantly older than others.
-Then, from each subreddit we randomly sampled 500 posts (discussion trees).\footnote{We ensured that these randomly sampled discussion trees were not empty and that each had comments.} So, our final dataset is constituted of 250,000 ($500\times 500$) posts with a total of 3,574,020 comments.
+Next, we randomly sampled a full year's worth of data from 2018 (an uninterrupted year pre-COVID) from these 500 subreddits.\footnote{We will add the full list of the 500 subreddits into the Appendix upon acceptance of the paper.} We sampled from this fixed time window to control for time effects, as some subreddits are significantly older than others.
+Then, from each subreddit, we randomly sampled 500 posts (discussion trees).
+We ensured that these randomly sampled discussion trees were not empty and that each had comments.
+So, our final dataset consists of 250,000 ($500\times 500$) posts with a total of 3,574,020 comments.
 Unfortunately, several comments and posts were missing due to deletion or data collection issues, so the discussion trees generated from the comments were disconnected.
 Hence, we focused our analyses on the largest connected component of the discussion tree.
-Next, we labeled the 500 subreddits with topics based on the advertiser categories available as part of the PushShift Reddit dataset as well manually cross-annotated by two Research Assistants.
-The final list of the twelve subreddit topics and their summary statistics are shown in Table~\ref{tab:subreddit_desc}.
+Next, we labeled the 500 subreddits with topics based on the advertiser categories available as part of the PushShift Reddit dataset via manual annotation by two research assistants.
+The final list of the twelve subreddit topics and their summary statistics are shown in Table~\ref{tab:Subreddit_desc}.